luciaquirke/interpretability/src/notes/in-context-learning-and-induction-heads.md

 ## Summary

 * 1 and 2 layer attention-only transformers (toy model).
-    * The model uses an input sequence to predict the tokens in an output sequence, one by one.
 * Found a common circuit in the model, named "induction head"
+* "Context" is the input sequence to the model plus the previously produced tokens in the output sequence.
-* The model's induction heads look back over the input sequence for previous instances of the current token (call it `A`), find the token that came after it last time (call it `B`), then predict that the same completion will occur again (forming the sequence `A B . . .
+* The model's induction heads look back over the context for previous instances of the current token (call it `A`), find the token that came after it last time (call it `B`), then predict that the same completion will occur again (forming the sequence `A B . . .
 A -> B`).
-* Hypothesis: more complex induction heads in big LLMs do something more general: identify certain kinds of relevant content from earlier in the input sequence.
+* Hypothesis: more complex induction heads in big LLMs do something more general: identify certain kinds of relevant content from earlier in the context
-    * Possible definition: Induction heads are circuits which find patterns in an input sequence and apply them to predict an output token.
+    * Possible definition: Induction heads are circuits which find patterns in the context and apply them to predict an output token.
 * Induction heads form at the same steps of LLM training that the phase change (the little bump) in the loss curve occurs
 * Removing induction heads from the toy model removes most in-context learning as measured by decreasing loss at each